chrisandoryan/Nethive-Project/doc/user_guide.md

 [Command preview GIF]

 ### Usage

+### Introduction
+Nethive-cvss is a low-latency, CVSS Summarizer that allows for quick estimation of risk from an event that is classified as a threat by the SIEM engine.
+The output of this summarizer is shaped in the following format
+`
+{
+	severity: < The severity of the vulnerability based on CVSS:3.0 severity range>, score : < The actual risk score >,
+	vector: < The vector string representation of the vulnerability's risk >

+}
+`
+Nethive-CVSS requires a Kafka server to run.
+YOu can get a quick instance from here :

+### Required Env Variables

+You would need to configure a MYSQL server, a table called `paths` must be inserted in your specified database with the following columns

+	  `superuser` tinyint(1) NOT NULL DEFAULT '0',
+	  `authentication` tinyint(1) NOT NULL DEFAULT '0',
+	  `paths` varchar(255) DEFAULT NULL,
+	  `id` int(11) NOT NULL AUTO_INCREMENT,
+	  PRIMARY KEY (`id`)

+The Nethive-CVSS microservice requires you to specify several environment variables in order to work.
+The following is the list of envionment variables

+`
+	PRODUCER  		the topic name, which would connect BOOTSTRAP_SERVER 	the location of your Kafka server INTERFACE		IP/CIDR combination of the machine you wish to check ESLOC			Location of Elasticsearch
+	STOREINDEX		The Elasticsearch index where you'd store new summarizing outputs MYSQL			The dsn to connect to a mysql server
+				Format : [username[:password]@][protocol[(address)]]/dbname[?
+				param1=value1&...&paramN=valueN]
+				Example : test_user:test@/test
+`

+Where

+        - test_user is the user is the user of the database
+        - test (before the @) is the password
+        - you can simply just write @ to specify that the database is located in localhost
+        - and the final *test* is the database name.

+And the rest, is taken care for y

 #### Nethive-CVSS
-This module is required so that every detected attacks are measured automatically according to CVSS3.0 vulnerability measurement.
-A **Nethive Engine** will automatically send every detected attacks data into this docker container and the measurement result will be stored back into Elasticsearch.
+This microservice is required so that every detected attacks are measured automatically according to CVSS3.0 vulnerability measurement.
+A **Nethive Engine** will automatically send every detected attacks data into this docker container and the measurement result will be stored back into Elasticsearch to a specified index.

 To run nethive-cvss docker:
 ```